joesobo/CodeGraphy/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

-- All development should be done in dedicated branches. **Do not submit PRs against the `main` branch.**
+- All development should be done in dedicated branches.

 - Checkout a topic branch from the relevant branch, e.g. `main`, and merge back against that branch.